learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 To get roygbiv onto our rainbow we'll need seven hex colors.
 Red: `#f00`; Orange: `#ffa500`; Yellow: `#ff0`; Green: `#00bc3f`; Blue: `#06f`; Indigo: `#8a2be2`; Violet: `#d300c9`

-With those colors all we have to do next is select each div individually.
+With those colors, all we have to do next is select each div individually.
 That is a perfect use for ids since they're meant to style one specific element only.
 So that means we'll need to add an id for each div, so a logical name for each div would be the color that they have to be.
 It could be something random, but good names make for semantic code.
 So let's give the outermost div the id red.
 We'll do this like so.
 ```html
 <div id="red">
   ...